-If you have not been able to quit using drugs or alcohol on your own, you’re not the only one.
+If you have not been able to stop using drugs or alcohol on your own, you’re not the only one.
 It’s never too late to seek treatment.
 This guide will advise you on how to ask for addiction help.

 Acknowledging the Problem

 If you are asking for help, this is the time to start being honest.
-Acknowledge that your substance abuse is a problem, and be honest with both yourself and others about how you are struggling and how you want to move forward.
+Acknowledge that your substance use is a problem, and be honest with both yourself and others about how you are struggling and how you want to move forward.

 It Takes Courage to Ask for Help

 Asking for help is not a sign of weakness, In fact, asking for addiction help takes courage.
 We need strength and humility to open up to others and request support.
 Further, there is power in numbers, and you are more likely to be successful in your recovery when you have support from others.

 It takes courage to overcome your pride so you can find help.
 The negative stigma associated with addiction is lessening as society is now more understanding of addiction as a disease, which means you do not have to be embarrassed about admitting to your suffering.

 People Do Care

 Addiction can have a negative impact on your self-worth.
 You may begin to believe that you are not worth caring about.
 However, there are likely more people who are concerned about your wellbeing than you realize.